“He was all about that baby and she was all about him,” Grandfather dies after saving 3-year-old granddaughter from house explosion

-STROTHER, Okla. - A grandfather rescued his 3-year-old granddaughter after the home they were in exploded.
+MAUD, Okla. - A grandfather rescued his 3-year-old granddaughter after the home they were in exploded.

 Don Osteen was a longtime educator, Army Veteran, and Purple Heart recipient.
 He spent his life putting others first and would help anyone if they needed it, even a stranger.